Rob Mariano: All-Stars

+The Traitors

+Mariano was a contestant on the third season of the American reality competition The Traitors, which aired in 2025.
+During the season, he came in 12th place after being eliminated in a roundtable vote.
+Starting with the fourth season of the series, Mariano began hosting The Traitors Official Podcast along with fellow season 3 contestant, Bob the Drag Queen.
+They recap each episode and interview some of the contestants after they are eliminated from the show.

 Additional television appearances

 In 2004, Mariano was the narrator/player operator of a short-lived reality series on UPN titled The Player.

-On April 16, 2005, Mariano and Brkich were married in a private ceremony in the Bahamas.
-CBS aired Rob and Amber Get Married, a two-hour special about the wedding, on May 24, 2005.
+On April 16, 2005, Mariano and Brkich were married in a private ceremony at Atlantis Paradise Island in the Bahamas.
+CBS aired a two-hour special about the wedding, Rob and Amber Get Married, on May 24, 2005.

 Mariano was a co-host of the six-week Sci Fi series, Sci Fi Investigates.

 Between their two appearances on The Amazing Race, Mariano and Brkich filmed a 10-episode show for the Fox Reality Channel, Rob and Amber: Against the Odds in 2006, which aired the following year.
-Set in Las Vegas, the program follows Mariano's attempts to become a professional poker player and features professional player Daniel Negreanu tutoring him.
-The series ended with Rob and Amber Mariano accepting an offer to appear on The Amazing Race: All-Stars and the odds of Rob's professional poker career waned.
+Set in Las Vegas, the program follows Mariano's attempts to become a professional poker player, and features professional player Daniel Negreanu tutoring him.
+The series ended with Rob and Amber Mariano accepting an offer to appear on The Amazing Race 11, and the odds of Rob's professional poker career waned.

-In 2008, Mariano appeared in an episode of Canadian show Reality Obsessed, hosted by Murtz Jaffer and won first place in a competition that pitted him against James Zinkand (Big Brother 9), Jen Parker (The Amazing Race 12), and Jennifer Hoffman (The Apprentice).

-Mariano was co-host on The History Channel's Around the World in 80 Ways which ran from October to December 2011.
+Mariano was co-host on The History Channel's Around the World in 80 Ways, which ran from October to December 2011.

-In 2016, Mariano appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
+In 2016, Mariano appeared in a special episode of The Price Is Right, which featured multiple former Survivor contestants competing on the show.
 The episode aired on May 23, 2016.

-In 2022, Mariano was in a Season 2 episode of Secret Celebrity Renovation, where he and his company help restore houses for various celebrities.
+In 2022, Mariano was in a Season 2 episode of Secret Celebrity Renovation, where he and his company helped restore houses for various celebrities.

 Mariano was a contestant on the first season of Deal or No Deal Island.
-He was eliminated at the final four challenge by coming in last place after receiving a three-minute penalty for looking at another player's completed puzzle.

-Mariano is also a contestant on The Traitors season 3 which aired in 2025.
-During the season, he came in 12th place after being eliminated in a roundtable vote.

-Mariano is the host of Deal or No Deal Island After Show with Boston Rob which aired its first episode on January 8, 2025 (USA).
-In the show Rob sits down with eliminated players to discuss the challenges, talk about social interactions, and share behind-the-scenes footage from the latest episode of Deal or no Deal Island.
+He was eliminated at the final four challenge, coming in last place, after receiving a three-minute penalty for looking at another player's completed puzzle.
+Mariano then became the host of Deal or No Deal Island After Show with Boston Rob, which aired its first episode on January 8, 2025, coinciding with the start of the second season of the series.
+In the show, Rob sits down with eliminated players to discuss the challenges, talk about social interactions, and share behind-the-scenes footage from the latest episode of Deal or No Deal Island.